-- 1. They have been residents of Florida for a minimum of twelve months immediately prior to initial entrance into BCF.
-Some exceptions are granted to military personnel. - 2.
-They must be a degree-seeking student. - 3.
-They must have been an active member of a church affiliated and cooperating with the Florida Baptist Convention for at least twelve months prior to entering school. - They must submit their testimony of God's call to enter Christian ministry as a vocation. - 5.
-They must continue to remain an active member of a Southern Baptist Church. - 6.
-They must maintain and express a positive, favorable attitude toward their churches and denomination. - 7.
-They must maintain the grade average required for graduation and listed in the current school catalog. - 8.
-They must meet the following course load requirement: on-campus students must take a minimum of twelve semester hours in the Fall and Spring semesters.
-Ten or more semester hours are required for Summer aid.
-On-line students must take at least two courses per Fall and Spring, and Summer semesters. - They must meet annually with their pastor or a counselor designated by the Financial Aid Office and discuss his/her call to Christian ministry as a vocation.
+- They must be enrolled in a program of study leading to a degree in theology or divinity. - They have been residents of Florida for a minimum of twelve months immediately prior to initial entrance into BCF.
+Some exceptions are granted to military personnel. - 3.
+They must be a degree-seeking student. - They must have been an active member of a church affiliated and cooperating with the Florida Baptist Convention for at least twelve months prior to entering school. - They must submit their testimony of God's call to enter Christian ministry as a vocation.

+- They must continue to remain an active member of a Southern Baptist church. - They must maintain and express a positive, favorable attitude toward their churches and denomination. - They must maintain the grade average required for graduation and listed in the current school catalog. - They must meet the following course load requirement: on-campus students must take a minimum of twelve semester hours in the Fall and Spring semesters.
+Ten or more semester hours are reguired for Summer aid.
+On-line students must take at least two courses per Fall and Spring, and Summer semesters. - 10.
+They must meet annually with their pastor or a counselor designated by the Financial Aid Office and discuss his/her call to Christian ministry as a vocation.